 Faster Load Times

-Pages that use relative links will load more quickly than pages using absolute URLs, for the most part, although the difference is minuscule at best.
+Pages that use relative URLs will load more quickly than pages that use absolute URLs, for the most part, although the difference is minuscule at best.

 Why Choose Absolute URLs?

-An absolute URL makes it harder for people to scrape information from your site directory using scraper programs.
+For URLs using the absolute method, it's harder for people to scrape information from your site directory using scraper programs.
 If you have all of your internal links as relative URLs, it would be very easy for a scraper to simply scrape your entire website and put it up on a new domain.

 Disallows Duplicate Content

-It's very important to have absolute URLs in order to avoid duplicate content issue.
-Imagine you have multiple versions of root domains that are indexed in Google without a canonical tag point to correct version of the site.
-For example:
+It's very important to use absolute URLs in order to avoid duplicate content issues.
+Imagine you have multiple versions of root domains that are indexed in Google without a canonical tag that points to the correct version of the site.

-According to Google, these are 4 different sites and Google could potentially enter your site on any one of these four pages.
-At this point if all of the internal links are relative URLs, they can then crawl and index your entire site using whatever format these are eventually resulting in a duplicate content issue.
+According to Google, these are four different sites and Google could potentially enter your site on any one of these four pages.
+At this point, if all of the internal links are relative URLs, they can then crawl and index your entire site using whatever format — this eventually results in a duplicate content issue.

 Improve Internal Link Strategy

-While coding URL, you do want to think about internal linking.
-If you have a <base href> tag that was implemented wrong on the site along with relative URLs, it will create a page that will land on 404 error page.
+While coding your URLs, you do want to think about internal linking.
+If you have a <base href> tag that was implemented wrong on the site along with relative URLs, it will create a page that will land on a 404 error page.

 For example, on your category page http://www.example.com/category/xyz.html, you have base href tag that reads:

-With the use of Absolute URLs, you are avoiding this type of situation.
+With the use of absolute links, you are avoiding this type of situation.

 Helps With Crawling

-Google crawlers follow the internal links on your pages to crawl more dip pages on your site.
+Google crawlers follow the internal links on your pages to crawl more deep pages on your site.
 There is a limited number of URLs that Google crawlers crawl due to the actual cost involved in it.
-Based on this fact if you have a million pages on your site and during the crawl if Google comes across an issue more frequently, then it would be more logical for them to leave the site.
+Based on this fact, if you have a million pages on your site and during the crawl Google frequently comes across issues, then it would be more logical for Googlebot to leave your site.

-This situation can be avoided by using the absolute URL to help Google streamline the crawling process, which will not only save time but also encourage it to come back more often and crawl more pages.
+This situation can be avoided by using the absolute URL to help Google streamline the crawling process, which will not only save time, but it also encourages it to come back more often and crawl more pages.